Pylons/pyramid/docs/glossary.rst

    authentication
      The act of determining that the credentials a user presents during a particular request are "good".
-Authentication in :mod:`repoze.bfg` is performed via an :term:`authentication
+Authentication in :mod:`pyramid` is performed via an :term:`authentication
      policy`.

    authorization